-About three weeks prior to an Update, NetDocuments will provide a Beta test period.
+About one week prior to an Update, NetDocuments will provide a Beta test period.
 This time period allows customers to test the Update before it is released.
 The Beta period will be announced before it begins.

 There are two ways to access the beta: